 Student Creative Activities and Research Day

 Student Creative Activities and Research (SCAR) Day recognizes the high-impact projects developed by CSUF students.
 It is a unique opportunity for undergraduate and graduate students from across disciplines to come together to share their work.
-Students can present their projects through poster or oral presentations, or exhibit their creative activity or artistic work (e.g., video/audio clips) on iPads.
+Students present their research or artistic projects through posters or exhibits.

-An awards presentation will immediately follow the poster/exhibit session to honor the 6th annual Outstanding Student Scholarly and Creative Activity Awards and Outstanding Poster/Exhibit Awards recipients.
+Immediately following the poster/exhibit session, there will be an awards presentation to honor the 7th annual Outstanding Student Scholarly and Creative Activity Awardsand Outstanding Poster/Exhibit Awardsrecipients.
 Everyone is invited to stay and celebrate the ingenuity, tenacity and creativity of CSUF students!

 Student Poster/Exhibit Session

 Undergraduate and graduate students will present their research/creative activities through a poster presentation or exhibit.
 Please see instructions below for how to submit a poster/exhibit.

 - One undergraduate and one graduate student from each college will receive the Outstanding Student Scholarly and Creative Activities Award (Nominations for this award were due in Fall 2018)

 - Three Outstanding Poster/Exhibit Awardswill be presented.
 All posters/exhibits presented during the session will be considered for these awards.
 No additional application is necessary.